sca075/mqtt_vacuum_camera/README.md

 **background idea**:
-At today there is the possibility to connect the Vacuum Cleaners with Valetudo Firmware to Home Assistant via MQTT with have limited options.
+There is the possibility to connect the Vacuum Cleaners with Valetudo Firmware to Home Assistant via MQTT with have limited options.
 This Custom Component allow to integrate the Vacuum functionalities and encode the Vacuum map.
 The integration in the end will provide all sensors and maps data so that is possible to custom select the area to be cleaned, go to a specific location, check and reset the consumables counters for maintenance purpose.

-At current only the map can be display simply adding to configuration.yaml:
+At current the map can be display simply adding to configuration.yaml:

 ```
 camera: